 • High fuel levels increase the likelihood that fires will kill Dakota skippers, even during early spring burns when larvae are still in their subsurface shelters.
 Therefore, consider reducing fuel levels (e.g., by haying the previous fall) before conducting burns where fuel levels seem to be high.

-• Hay or mow after mid-August to reduce the likelihood of removing or destroying Dakota skipper eggs and to avoid removing nectar sources during the flight period.
-In general, hay or mow as late as feasible after mid-August to reduce the likelihood of adverse effects to any life stage.
+• Hay or collect seed after mid-August to reduce the likelihood of removing or destroying Dakota skipper eggs and to avoid removing nectar sources during the flight period.
+If it is not feasible to wait until mid-August, delay haying at least until the Dakota skipper flight has ended locally to ensure that reproductive activity of adults is not affected.
+In general, hay or mow as late as is feasible to reduce the likelihood of adverse effects to any life stage.

 • Leave at least 20 cm (8 inches) of stubble to provide habitat for over-wintering larvae.
 The ideal time to mow may be after Dakota skipper larvae have entered diapause (i.e., have become dormant in preparation for winter).
-The senescence of native warm-season grasses may be a good indication that Dakota skippers have entered diapause.
-Mowing early in the spring during the time that burning should be conducted (see above) would also reduce the likelihood of adverse effects to Dakota skipper.
+Although there is no convenient method to know when this has occurred, the senescence of native warm-season grasses may be a good indication that Dakota skippers have entered diapause.

 • As with annual burning, annual haying may reduce plant diversity in tallgrass prairie.
 Therefore, hay in alternate years or subdivide the habitat into multiple units and leave at least some of the units unhayed each year.
 Resting hay units may also reduce the impacts of any adverse effects that may occur from haying that is conducted early enough to adversely affect Dakota skippers or other species dependent on native prairie (e.g., Ottoe skipper, H. ottoe).